What is FERPA?

 How Can Students Access Their Records?

 Students may access their records by providing a signed, written request to Western Governors University Records office.
-The request should identify, as precisely as possible, the records the student wishes to inspect.
+In addition students may request this information by sending an email to email@example.com from their personal WGU email account.
+Emails from other locations will not be accepted.
+The request needs to identify, as precisely as possible, the records the student wishes to inspect.
 WGU will send copies of records within 45 days.
 A fee of $.50 per page may be assessed for copying educational records.

 How Can Students Amend Their Records?